mubtAAhij/thumbtack-quetzal-demo/README.md

-## Building a Realtime Chat App with React, Node.js, and PostgreSQL
+## Quetzal React Chat SDK Demo Project
-This project is a simple example of how to build chat application with Node.js, React, Websocket, and PostgreSQL.
+This project is a simple example of a messaging webapp with Websockets that has been transformed to use Quetzal to translate messages.

 ### Requirements
 - PostgreSQL database